 You know, those people at the buffet who are trying to “get their money’s worth” by piling their plates with everything but the ship’s anchor!
 I don’t envy them the stomach aches or the pounds they are going to put on by the end of the cruise.
 What a waste – er, waist!

 So, that’s it.
-Those are my pet peeves in my cruise mates.
+These are my best tips on things not to do on a cruise.
 If you’ve been on a cruise, what are some of yours?